tc39/proposal-reversible-string-split/README.md

 ## Motivation

 The string split method in JavaScript behaves unlike the string split methods in nearly all other languages.
-In JavaScript, a `splitN` (split with max N return values), is essentially a regular split, but with the output array truncated to the first N values.
+In JavaScript, a `split(sep, N)` is essentially a regular split, but with the output array truncated to the first N values.
+JavaScript considers the N to mean the number of splits _and_ the number of return items.

-In most other languages `splitN` instead splits the original string N amount of times.
-The last value in the returned array is the "remainder" of the string.
+In most other languages a `splitN` instead splits the original string into N items, including a remainder.
+They thus split N-1 times.
+The last item in the returned array contains the "remainder" of the string.

 ```perl
 # Perl